websages-archive/hoedown-party-2013/ceremony.md

 In recognition of this marriage between you, made by the uniting of your hearts in mutual love and confidence, by the giving of your promises to each other, of which we are witnesses, and by the tokens of commitment you have exchanged, I pronounce you, Keith and Eliza, to be husband and wife.
 You may kiss.

 # Presentation
-Ladies and Gentlemen, it is my privilege to present to you for the very first time, Mr. and Mrs. Marcum.
+Ladies and Gentlemen, it is my privilege to present to you for the very first time, *open envelope* ...pause...
+Mr. and Mrs. Marcum.